INDICATION

 It depends.
 Based on the doctor’s assessment, the infusion may be slowed or stopped and restarted when the reaction is resolved.
 It is also possible that treatment may not be restarted.2

-eGFR, estimated glomerular filtration rate; MIRROR, Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving Pegloticase.
+eGFR, estimated glomerular filtration rate; MIRROR, A Multicenter, Efficacy and Safety Study of Methotrexate to Increase Response Rates in Patients With Uncontrolled Gout Receiving KRYSTEXXA;

 Downloadable Resources